-Common Problems with Pkt Capture
+Common Problems with Packet Capture

-• Security issues

-- All the network traffic is captured and not just the one destinated to the sniffing host - If there is a switched network it is captured only a part of traffic (ARP poisoing) - Usability limited to who have root capabilities NOTE: this append also with ICMP command (e.g. ping) and therefore they are setted with the setuid.
+- Security issues - All the network traffic is captured and not just the one sent to the sniffing host - If there is a switched network it is captured only a part of traffic (ARP poisoning) - Usability limited to who have root capabilities NOTE: this append also with ICMP command (e.g. ping) and therefore they are set with the setuid. - Performance - Sniffer implies also the cpu load because all the captured packets must be analysed by the program and not just those directed to the host